-Virginia Tech secures No. 11 seed, faces No. 6 seed Texas in round of 64
+Virginia Tech secures No. 11 seed, will face No. 6 seed Texas in round of 64

 In what by all accounts has been a subpar season for a conference filled with blue bloods, the ACC got four at-large bids to the NCAA tournament in Duke, North Carolina, Miami and Notre Dame.

-Excluded from the NCAA tournament this season was Virginia, ending a streak of seven consecutive appearances, including winning the national championship in 2019.
-The Cavaliers were expected to receive a bid to the NIT after losing in the ACC tournament quarterfinals to No. 3 seed North Carolina on Wednesday night.
+Excluded from the NCAA tournament this season was Virginia, which snapped a streak of seven consecutive appearances that included the national championship in 2019.
+The Cavaliers were expected to receive a bid to the NIT after they lost in the ACC tournament quarterfinals to No. 3 seed North Carolina on Wednesday night.